Ken Martin: Minnesota DFL chair (2011–2025)

-When Martin was elected chair of the Minnesota Democratic-Farmer-Labor Party in 2011, he inherited a state party deeply in debt after significant election losses, including losing the majority in the state senate for the first time in 40 years, the majority in the House of Representatives, and one of the longest-held Democratic seats in Congress with the defeat of Jim Oberstar in Minnesota's 8th congressional district.
+When Martin was elected chair of the Minnesota Democratic-Farmer-Labor Party (DFL) in 2011, he inherited a state party in debt after election losses, including losing the majority in the state senate for the first time in 40 years, the majority in the House of Representatives, and one of the longest-held Democratic seats in Congress with the defeat of Jim Oberstar in Minnesota's 8th congressional district.

 In the 2012 Minnesota elections, the DFL regained majorities in both houses of the state legislature; Minnesota became the first state to defeat a constitutional amendment to ban same-sex marriage; a voter ID constitutional amendment was defeated; and DFL nominee Rick Nolan won in the 8th congressional district.

 In 2014, Governor Dayton and U.S. Senator Al Franken were reelected.
 Each had first been elected by a margin of less than 1% of the vote.

-In 2016, Minnesota was one of only two Midwestern states to vote for the Democratic presidential nominee, Hillary Clinton.
+In 2016, Minnesota was one of six midwestern states to vote for the Democratic presidential nominee, Hillary Clinton.
 In addition, despite losses of rural congressional seats throughout the country, the DFL won all three of its rural congressional races, reelecting Nolan, Tim Walz, and Collin Peterson.